-The brewery taproom at 90 Stevenson Road is open on Thursdays 4:00-8:00 P.M., Fridays & Saturdays, 2:00-8:00 P.M..
+The brewery taproom at 90 Stevenson Road is open on Fridays & Saturdays, 2:00-8:00 P.M..
 We welcome you to visit our brewery and experience up to nine of our draft beers on site.

 It’s worth noting that the Saint Mars of the Desert taproom is not a full-service pub, its a place to experience the beers we make here at the brewery (much in the same way you would find a winery only serving their wines on site).
 We welcome all, and as passionate beer makers of course we want visitors to enjoy the fruits of our labour above all.
 We do stock a limited range of soft drinks, cider and wine, plus some great snacks (nothing extravagant, just packets!).
 You are welcome to order delivered food if you are sitting outside.